Anesthesia and Sedation in Cornelius, NC

-During your consultation with Dr. Rolle, the determination of your anesthesia treatment plan is implemented, utilizing, in most cases, Anxiety-Free IV sedation.
-We also offer a wide range of choices in terms of anesthesia to opt from during your surgical procedure.
+During your consultation with Dr. Rolle, the determination of your anesthesia treatment plan is implemented, utilizing, in most cases, anxiety-free IV sedation.
+We also offer a wide range of choices in terms of anesthesia to opt from during your oral and maxillofacial surgery.
 There are three main options that we have to manage your anxiety and pain tolerance.

 - Local anesthesia

 - General anesthesia

 With local anesthesia, only the surgical area will be numbed.
 If the patient wants more profound relaxation, then IV sedation is a better option.
 General anesthesia is used when the patient wants/needs to remain asleep during the procedure.
 Our anesthesiologist is qualified, licensed, and trained according to the highest standard of procedure.
 Our main aim is to offer you the best level of comfort and relaxation during your oral surgery.